 Stepping outside of travel

-If there's one thing we've learned in the last year, it's that circumstances can change quickly.
+If there's one thing we've learned in the past year, it's that circumstances can change quickly.
 Because of the COVID-19 pandemic, travel has been next to impossible for many people.
-This has severely limited the ways you'd normally use your travel reward points, such as airplane tickets or hotel stays.
+This has severely limited the ways you'd normally use your travel rewards points, such as airplane tickets or hotel stays.
 Even when there isn't a pandemic, you might have personal reasons why travel isn't possible for a period of time.

-The good news is that you don't have to lose your reward points simply because you can't use them on travel costs.
+The good news is that you don't have to lose your rewards points simply because you can't use them on travel costs.
 Some ways you may still be able to use your points include:

 - Redeeming the points for something else.
-Many travel reward credit cards offer other ways to redeem your points in the event that you can't travel.
+Many travel rewards credit cards offer other ways to redeem your points in the event that you can't travel.
 For example, you could redeem the points for a credit on your statement.

 - Calling your credit card provider to ask about programs.
 It's best that you call your credit card provider to find out if they offer any options to preserve your points.
 Many reward programs have extended their point expiration dates due to COVID-19.

 One last thing to consider about a travel rewards credit card is that it will take you some time to save up enough points for your next planned trip.
-So, as you begin planning, be sure to give yourself plenty of time to get started with your own travel rewards card.
+As you begin planning, be sure to give yourself plenty of time to get started with your own travel rewards card.